Careers360 Logo

 Relation between Young’s Modulus and Shear Modulus

-Young's modulus is more than shear modulus.
+Young's modulus is greater than the shear modulus.

 G = Y/3 is there for most material